My Role @ Bunch & Brock

 Tom also represents creditors in bankruptcy cases to protect their rights, including landlords, secured creditors, heavy equipment lenders and even billboard sign companies.
 Having practiced debtor cases for many years, Tom has the experience and insight to obtain the best results for creditors caught in a bankruptcy case.

 Tom was admitted to practice law before the Kentucky Supreme Court on November 3, 1989; admitted to practice law before the United States Court of Appeals on November 30, 1989; admitted to practice law before the U.S. District Court for the Eastern District of Kentucky on January 11, 1990; and admitted to practice law before the U.S. District Court for the Western District of Kentucky on April 25, 1991.
 Tom is an active member of the Kentucky Bar Association and the Fayette County Bar Association.

 high profile cases

-Tom has participated in numerous high-profile Chapter 11 bankruptcy cases during his practice of law.
+Tom has participated in numerous high-profile Chapter 11 bankruptcy cases.
 The following list of corporate reorganization cases does not include Chapter 11 cases filed by individuals: